Top 10 Best Sports to Watch on TV

 Skateboarding

 Skateboarding is an action sport that involves riding and performing tricks using a skateboard.
 It is also considered a recreational activity, an art form, a profession, and a method of transportation.
-Skateboarding originated in the United States in the 1940s and 1950s and has grown into a global culture... read more
+Skateboarding originated in the United States during the 1950s and has grown into a global culture... read more

 -